-Ranveer Singh's sartorial style can only be described as different kinds of wacky — A Fashion Evolution
+Ranveer Singh's sartorial style can only be described as different kinds of wacky — A Fashion Evolution- Entertainment News, Firstpost

 From tacky shoulder-pads to flawlessly fitting suits, we have chronicled it all.

-Today, digging deep into our archives, we bring you the fashion evolution of — Ranveer Singh
+Today, digging deep into our archives, we bring you the fashion evolution of birthday boy— Ranveer Singh.
+As the actor turns 33 today, we take a look at his sartorial style, which ranges from knee-length pleated skirts to striking red bell bottoms.

 We thought we'd do this our usual, ordinary, old-fashioned way — but nothing about this man is usual or ordinary.
-We were forced to mix it up entirely for the phenomenon (because really, what else is he?) that is Ranveer Singh and not only has our timeline gone all hay-wire, but so have our hearts.
+We were forced to mix it up entirely for the phenomenon (because really, what else is he?) that is Ranveer Singh and not only has our timeline gone all haywire, but so have our hearts.

 So without further ado, here's the evolution of a man who took fashion — and turned it on its head.